 Treatment for depression and anxiety is available, and you can find relief.
 Should you decide on an online psychiatrist or psychiatric nurse practitioner to help you, look no further!
 At Psychiatrists San Diego, Psychiatric Care NPS, we offer telemedicine to all California patients.
 We also accept various insurances and offer convenient online prescriptions for depression and online medications for anxiety.

 Our goal is to make receiving treatment as easy for you as possible.
 If you are seeking online psychiatry services, you can speak with us via our Telepsychiatry service in the comfort of your home or office.
-You can schedule an appointment by calling 619-771-0083 or visiting our main page.
+Starting your journey to a healthier mind is just one click away!
+You can easily schedule an appointment online or connect with us at (619) 771-0083 today.